xiatian52673/BondYeildCalculator/README.md

 The program also keep track of, and print out, the amount of time it takes to calculate the price and yield.

 ## How to run it
-Open this project in Visual Studio, open `/BondYeildCalculator/BondYieldCalculator/BondYieldCalculator/Program.cs`, click the run button.
+Open this project in Visual Studio, open `/BondYeildCalculator/BondYieldCalculator/BondYieldCalculator/Program.cs` in editor, click the run button.
+You will see the console application.
+Please follow the instructions to complete the computation.